Centrally Sponsored Scheme: History

-Even before the advent of Five-Year plans of India, the practice of providing Central Assistance to the States to finance development schemes had been in vogue.
+Even before the advent of the Five-Year plans of India, the practice of providing Central Assistance to the States to finance development schemes had been in vogue.
 After World War II, the Central Government along with Provincial Governments embarked on developmental projects which received Central Assistance in the form of grants that were called post-war development grants.

 Some of these grants were stopped by 1950–51 but grants for schemes like Grow More Food continued.
 Since the exact distribution of financial liability had not been decided by the time of the First Five Year Plan, many schemes which should have appropriately found place in the State sector were included in the Central sector.

 Some such schemes/projects taken up in the first Plan were multipurpose river valley schemes like: